 For example, the image file name VOSS4K.4.2.1.0.tgz denotes a software image for the VSP 4000 product with a major release version of 4, a minor release version of 2, a maintenance release version of 1 and a maintenance release update version of 0.
 Similarly, the image file name VSP4K.
-3.0.1.0.tgz denotes a software image for the VSP 4000 product with a major release version of 3, a minor release version of 0, a maintenance release version of 1 and a maintenance release version of 1 and a maintenance release version of 1 and a maintenance release version of 3.
+3.0.1.0.tgz denotes a software image for the VSP 4000 product with a major release version of 3, a minor release version of 0, a maintenance release version of 1 and a maintenance release update version of 0.
+TGZ is the file extension.